top of page

 What to Do Before - General Disaster Preparedness Reminders

-Here are some actions you can take once you receive public announcements (for brownouts or storms) in advance:
+Here are some actions you can take once you receive public announcements (for brownouts or typhoons) in advance:

 • Charge your phones, power banks, and other devices